- Review your Long Term Care Claim

 - Allow an insurance company assessment without a family member or knowledgeable caregiver present.

 - Let the claim forms impede the need to explain to the insurance company why you qualify for coverage.

-New England Long Term Disability Appeal Law Firm
+New England Long Term Care Law Firm

 Long Term Care (LTC) Insurance is a type of insurance that companies like to sell and sometimes do not like to pay.
 Many LTC policies sold in the 1980s and 1990s were priced too low.
 The pattern follows Individual Disability Insurance sold between the mid-1980s and mid-1990s that insurance companies sold too cheap.
 Only years later when many more claims roll-in than the number the insurance actuaries predicted does the pricing issue become front and center.

 Why Insurance Companies Deny Claims